vrandall66/front-end-submissions-public/1901/mod-2/gametime/katie-hannah.md

 * [ ] Proficient - Application is fully playable.
 Developers have implemented functionality for all user stories.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers have implemented one or more extensions.

+* Resetting the answers to blank - what happens with the screen reader?

 ### UX/Accessibility

 * [ ] Novice - The application is confusing or difficult to use.